Curricula for Operational Planners

 Wait List & Contact Information

-For the NETC Admissions Office to maintain a current waiting list for the PPP, EMI resident PPP application packages will be valid only for the PPP Cohort within the Federal Fiscal Year in which they are submitted and for the PPP Cohort numbers indicated on the FEMA Form FF-USFA-FY-21-101 (formerly 119-25-0-1).
+For the NETC Admissions Office to maintain a current waiting list for the PPP, NDEMU resident PPP application packages will be valid only for the PPP Cohort within the Federal Fiscal Year in which they are submitted and for the PPP Cohort numbers indicated on the FEMA Form FF-USFA-FY-21-101 (formerly 119-25-0-1).
 After that time, your package will be invalid.
 You will need to apply during the next open application period with a NEW and updated application package.
 Please note application requirements change annual, so re-submitting an outdated application will result in it being returned.
-The Emergency Management Institute (EMI) is an element of the FEMA’s Protection and National Preparedness (PNP) Directorate.
+The National Disaster & Emergency Management University (NDEMU) is an element of the FEMA’s Protection and National Preparedness (PNP) Directorate.

 Please email the Integrated Emergency Management Branch with any further questions about the Planning Practitioner Program